nickmeldrum/nickmeldrumdotcom/site/_posts/2016-03-29-decorators-in-javascript-using-monkey-patching-closures-prototypes-proxies-and-middleware.md

 component.printValue('My Value')
 {% endhighlight %}

-It's a simple component with a {% ihighlight javascript %}printValue(val){% endihighlight %} method which will log the value with a suffix at the end.
-The suffix can be set using the {% ihighlight javascript %}setSuffix(val){% endihighlight %} method.
+It's a simple component with a `printValue(val)` method which will log the value with a suffix at the end.
+The suffix can be set using the `setSuffix(val)` method.

-We want to decorate the {% ihighlight javascript %}printValue(val){% endihighlight %} method with a decorator to validate our input and to lower case the value (in order to show chaining of decorators.)
-We created the {% ihighlight javascript %}setSuffix(val){% endihighlight %} method in order to flush out any complexities when decorating one method in a component that has other members.
+We want to decorate the `printValue(val)` method with a decorator to validate our input and to lower case the value (in order to show chaining of decorators.)
+We created the `setSuffix(val)` method in order to flush out any complexities when decorating one method in a component that has other members.

 It's worth noting that all my examples here except the last one will work for decorating an isolated function instead of a member function and is a much simpler case.